NVISIA/certbot-route53/Readme.md

 ### Required Volumes
 You should create a named volume (`volume create --name [YOUR VOLUME NAME]`).
-This volume will be mapped to /etc/letsencrypt - the folder certbot uses to store certificates and other configuration data required for renewal.
+This volume must be mapped to /etc/letsencrypt - this is the folder certbot uses to store certificates and other configuration data required for renewal.

 ### Runtime Configuration
 This image is configured using the following environment variables: